 The concentrations of formaldehyde were measured using CARB Method 430.
-Sample gas was drawn through DNPH solution in midget impingers at a known flow rate using a vacuum pump and a calibrated critical orifice.
-Field blank and field spike samples were taken in the same manner as the samples.
-The DNPH solution was prepared and analyzed by Air Toxics, Ltd. of Folsom, CA
+The sampling apparatus included a probe of quartz glass tubing (supported inside stainless steel tubing) connected by a length of 1/8 inch diameter Teflon tubing to a series of midget impingers immersed in an ice bath.
+The probe was inserted into the stack or duct and sample gas was drawn through the apparatus at a known flow rate using a vacuum pump and a calibrated critical orifice.
+The first two impingers contained DNPH solution and the third impinger contained silica gel.
+Field blank and field spike samples were taken in the same manner as the samples except that no sample gas was drawn through the blank and spike impingers.
+The DNPH solution was prepared and analyzed by Air Toxics, Ltd. of Folsom, CA using HPLC.

 The sample volume and sampling time for each test run was determined using the pre-test planning calculations of Method 430.
 The test runs at base load were 3 hours in duration and collected approximately 70 liters of sample gas.
-The test results were calculated at the blank-corrected value.
+The test runs at low load rates were of shorter duration, some only 5 minutes.
+The test results were calculated using the blank-corrected value rather than the CARB Method reporting limit.